 Fat extraction from food is a necessary procedure in the food industry in terms of product formulation.
 This is because all food labels are required to report both the saturated and unsaturated fat content of their products.
 In addition, consumers would also intend to determine the contents of their food, especially in terms of fat.

-In this article, presented is the capability of EDGE®, with its patent pending Q-Cup Technology™, to extract total fat from hot dogs and potted meat in less than less than five minutes.
+In this article, presented is the capability of EDGE®, with its patent-pending Q-Cup Technology™, to extract total fat from hot dogs and potted meat in less than five minutes.

 Total fat extraction is challenging because there is a risk of fat getting trapped within the matrix.
 A traditional method like Soxhlet is effective, but requires lots of time and solvent, in addition to being destructive to the sample.
 The food industry nowadays requires a method wherein fat content could be determined quicker and safer.

 Apart from food labeling needs, it is also important to analyze food contaminants.
 In doing so, there is a need to further process a sample after fat extraction, but as most traditional methods would just destroy the sample after the process, doing additional analyses is not possible.